Anthony S. Caprio: Education and career

-Accomplishments and Challenges
+Western New England University presidency

-Caprio has presided over an era change and growth at Western New England University.
-Several major building projects (Commonwealth Hall, LaRiviere Hall, the S. Prestley Blake Law Center expansion, Golden Bear Stadium, the St. Germain Campus Center renovation, the Kevin S. Delbridge Welcome Center, the George E. Trelease Memorial Baseball Park, Southwood Hall, and the Center for the Sciences and Pharmacy, and the new Dining Hall) have been completed on his watch.
-Many of these projects were made possible through the Transformations: The Campaign for Western New England College.
-This $20 million effort was conducted entirely during Caprio's tenure, with honorable assistance from the board of trustees.
-The Campaign raised over $23 million for the University, exceeding the initial goal by over $3 million.
+Caprio was selected by a unanimous vote of the board of trustees in June 1996, after a seven-month national search.
+He began his tenure as president on September 1, 1996.
+He presided over an era of change and growth at Western New England University.
+Several major building projects (Commonwealth Hall, LaRiviere Hall, the S. Prestley Blake Law Center expansion, Golden Bear Stadium, the St. Germain Campus Center renovation, the Kevin S. Delbridge Welcome Center, the George E. Trelease Memorial Baseball Park, Southwood Hall, and the Center for the Sciences and Pharmacy, and the new Dining Hall) were completed during his tenure.
+Many of these projects were made possible through the Transformations: The Campaign for Western New England College, a $23 million capital campaign.

-Caprio has spearheaded the creation of the Western New England University College of Pharmacy, the first new College at the University in 41 years.
+Caprio spearheaded the creation of the Western New England University College of Pharmacy, the first new college at the university in 41 years.
 Complementing the College of Pharmacy is a new Center for the Science and Pharmacy.
-This 126000 sqft, $40 million addition to campus houses the administrative functions of the College of Pharmacy, and state-of-the-art classrooms and laboratories supporting the College of Pharmacy and all science programs at the University.
-It was the largest building project in the history of the University.
+This 126000 sqft, $40 million addition to campus houses the administrative functions of the College of Pharmacy, classrooms, and laboratories supporting the College of Pharmacy and all science programs at the university.
+It was the largest building project in the history of the university.

-Enrollment and academic qualifications of new students have also increased dramatically during Caprio's administration.
-The University has delivered its signature quality to a larger undergraduate student body during his time as president.
+Enrollment and academic qualifications of new students also increased during Caprio's administration.
 Full-time undergraduate enrollment was 2,456 students for the 2007-08 academic year, a 19.2 percent increase since the 2001-02 academic year.
 Additionally, the School of Law saw a 29.4 percent increase in total enrollment in the same period.

-Student indebtedness is one of the many challenges facing chief executives in higher education.
-Caprio has stated that reversing a trend of graduate indebtedness will be accomplished by increasing the financial aid pool.
-Comparable to most institutions, tuition and fees have increased since Caprio arrived in 1996.
-However, the proportion of student tuition and fees discounted through grant aid has increased significantly as well.
-Caprio's Transformations includes a goal of increasing the financial aid endowment as part of continuing efforts to reduce student indebtedness.
+Tuition and fees increased during his tenure.
+However, the proportion of student tuition and fees discounted through grant aid also increased.
 The campaign is providing for 79 scholarships.